pdaxrom/usb2n64-adapter/README.md

 Turn on your game console.

-On xbox gamepads, the xbox button turns on the rumble pak (fast blinking of the LED on the board).
+On xbox gamepads, the xbox button turns on the rumble pak (fast blinking of the on-board LED).
 The controller pak is saved automatically when the console is turned off.

 ## Photos